digital-asset/docs.daml.com/docs/2.9.0/docs/high-level-intro.rst

 Using the Daml language, developers define the schema for a virtual shared system of record (VSSR).
 A VSSR is the combined data from all parties involved in the application.
 The Canton protocol ensures that each party gets a unique view into the VSSR, which is their projection of the full system.

 In the execution model for Canton, each party of the application is hosted on a Participant Node (Diagram 1).
 The Participant Node stores the party’s unique projection and history of the shared system of record.
 Participant Nodes synchronize by running a consensus protocol (the Canton Protocol) between them.
-The protocol is executed by sending encrypted messages through synchronizers, which route messages and offer guaranteed delivery and order consistency.
-Synchronizers are also units of access control and availability, meaning an application can be additionally protected from interference by other applications or malicious actors by synchronizing it only through a given synchronizers, and restricting which participants can connect to it.
+The protocol is executed by sending encrypted messages through sync domains, which route messages and offer guaranteed delivery and order consistency.
+Sync domains are also units of access control and availability, meaning an application can be additionally protected from interference by other applications or malicious actors by synchronizing it only through a given sync domain, and restricting which participants can connect to it.

 Diagram 1:

 .. figure:: arch-intro-1.png
-   :alt: A synchronizer (center) with four participant nodes.
-Participant Node One hosts Party A; Participant Node Two hosts Party B; Participant Node Three hosts Party C; and Participant Node Four hosts Parties D, E, and F. The synchronizer can be centralized or distributed, public or private.
+   :alt: A sync domain (center) with four participant nodes.
+Participant Node One hosts Party A; Participant Node Two hosts Party B; Participant Node Three hosts Party C; and Participant Node Four hosts Parties D, E, and F. The sync domain can be centralized or distributed, public or private.

-In a composed solution, each synchronizer is a sub-network.
-A participant node connects to one or more synchronizers, enabling transactions that span synchronizers (Diagram 2).
+In a composed solution, each sync domain is a sub-network.
+A participant node connects to one or more sync domains, enabling transactions that span sync domains (Diagram 2).

 Diagram 2:

 .. figure:: arch-intro-2.png
-   :alt: Three sychrnoizers with five participant nodes, each hosting one or more parties.
-Synchronizers A (HL Fabric) and B (Ethereum) have two synchronizer nodes each, while Synchronizer C (SQL) has a single synchronizer node.
-Each participant node can connect to different synchronizers.
+   :alt: Three sync domains with five participant nodes, each hosting one or more parties.
+Sync Domains A (HL Fabric) and B (Ethereum) have two sync domain nodes each, while Sync Domain C (SQL) has a single sync domain node.
+Each participant node can connect to different sync domains.

 Transfer Example Using Daml